-"Managing the cost of risk can be an effective way for contractors to both improve safety and to reduce costs associated with preventable losses," said Lisa Morgan, Senior Vice President, Construction, Energy and Marine at Travelers.
+"Managing the cost of risk can be an effective way for contractors to both improve safety and to reduce costs associated with preventable losses," said Lisa Morgan, Senior Vice President, Business Insurance and President, Construction, Energy and Marine at Travelers.
 "The financial and business implications related to risk extend well beyond an individual event.
 Losses can lead to project and scheduling delays, reputational risk, increased regulatory scrutiny, challenges bidding and being awarded new projects, and greater difficulty attracting and retaining talented workers."

 Before beginning a project, contractors can assess the potential impact of risks, and the steps and costs involved to effectively minimize them.
 "Taking the time and investment to manage those risks upfront can pay future dividends for a contractor if, for example, it helps avoid a dispute, a workplace injury or a loss," Morgan said.

 The Travelers Approach to Managing Customers' Construction Risk?
 Dust, mud and data.